intoli/intoli-article-materials/articles/using-slimer-with-proxies/README.md

 yarn install
 ```

-Create a new Firefox profile called `scraping` and install the Intoli Root CA into its certificate database:
+Create a new Firefox profile called `scraping` and install the Intoli Root CA into its certificate database.

 ```bash
 bash ./set-up-profile.sh